zaiisao/Documentation/en/Voice/start_call_audio_web.md

 title: Start a Voice Call
 description:
 platform: Web
-updatedAt: Mon Jul 06 2020 10:09:35 GMT+0800 (CST)
+updatedAt: Tue Jul 21 2020 10:38:59 GMT+0800 (CST)
 ---
 # Start a Voice Call
-<div class="alert note">Agora will soon release the Agora Web SDK NG, the next generation of the Agora Web SDK.
-The internal architecture of the Agora Web SDK NG is fully optimized, and the usability of its APIs greatly improved.
+<div class="alert note">Agora has released the Agora Web SDK NG, the next generation of the Agora Web SDK, which fully optimizes the internal architecture of the SDK and improves its usability.
+Based on Typescript, the Agora Web SDK NG uses Promises for asynchronous operations and provides more flexible and easy-to-use APIs.
 Click <a href="https://agoraio-community.github.io/AgoraWebSDK-NG/en/">here</a> to learn more about the Agora Web SDK NG.</div>

 Use this guide to quickly set up the Agora Web SDK and enable real-time voice functions in your app.

 This guide shows you how to build a simple web app with the Agora Web SDK.
 We recommend going through it to familiarize yourself with the core methods.

 <div class="alert warning">Due to security limits on HTTP addresses except 127.0.0.1, Agora Web SDK only supports HTTPS or http://localhost (http://127.0.0.1).
 Do not deploy your project over HTTP.</div>

 ## Sample project